skypjack/entt/README.md

 * Most of the _ECS_ available out there have an annoying limitation (at least from my point of view): entities and components cannot be created, assigned or deleted while users are iterating on them.<br/>
   `EnTT` partially solves the problem with a few limitations:

-    * Entities can be created at any time while iterating on one or more components.
+    * Entities can be created at any time while iterating one or more components.
-    * Components can be assigned to any entity at any time while iterating on one or more components.
+    * Components can be assigned to any entity at any time while iterating one or more components.
     * During an iteration, the current entity (that is the one returned by the iterator) can be deleted and all its components can be removed safely.

-  Entities that are not the current one (that is the one returned by the iterator) cannot be deleted.
-Components assigned to entities that are not the current one (that is the one returned by the iterator) cannot be removed.<br/>
+  Entities that are not the current one (that is the one returned by the iterator) cannot be deleted from within a loop.<br/>
+  Components assigned to entities that are not the current one (that is the one returned by the iterator) cannot be removed from within a loop.<br/>
   In this case, iterators are invalidated and the behaviour is undefined if one continues to use those iterators.
 Possible approaches are:

     * Store aside the entities and components to be removed and perform the operations at the end of the iteration.